 The Oasis on Channel 10 News!

-The Oasis Sanctuary in Benson, AZ.
+One of my favorite organizations is The Oasis Sanctuary in Benson, AZ.
 Anyone, not familiar with The Oasis can find out more at rescue.
 The Oasis is a very special place and I'm looking forward to making a trip in April to see the work they do first hand.
 I know that it will be a memorable trip because I'll be able to visit with the birds in their care.
 As an Oasis member, I received an email today sharing news about a TV Special Report broadcast in which they participated.
 The news coverage focuses on parrot smuggling, overbreeding and neglect.
 I believe this broadcast will be something every bird lover should see, so I'm sharing Sybil Erden's (The Oasis' Founder and Director) email below:

 -------Cross-post freely!!!---------